Youth Guidance

 [1] BAM Boston refers to program participants as scholars to promote positive identity and a culture of learning

-This is Hestia's third year funding the Becoming A Man program at Youth Guidance.
-The two-year grant of $25,000 each year will support the school-based counseling and mentoring work of the program.
+This is Hestia's fourth year funding the Becoming A Man program at Youth Guidance.
+This year they were granted $60,000 to continue to support the school-based counseling and mentoring work of the program.